raddleverse/MimiBRICK.jl/README.md

 ## Installation and Examples

+This code was created using Julia v1.6 and requires several Julia packages.
+It is recommended that you use Julia v1.6 (or later).
+Julia may be downloaded from http://julialang.org/downloads/.

+(1) Run the following line to install the Mimi implementation of BRICK:

+]
+add MimiBRICK

+(2) To exit back to Julia, hit the backspace key.

-Installation instructions and example use cases can be found in the GitHub Pages site: https://raddleverse.github.io/MimiBRICK.jl/
+Further instructions and example use cases can be found in the GitHub Pages site: https://raddleverse.github.io/MimiBRICK.jl/

 <br>